 As with all of our services, our work with people from regional and remote areas is flexible, innovative & fully customised.
 Subject to the persons presenting problems we may suggest some intensive treatment in Sydney to kick start the recovery process.
 However many of our clients simply see us regularly via zoom without ever meeting us in person!
-We are excited to know that this means that specialist eating disorder treatment is now available in the lounge rooms of many people who would otherwise have to travel long distances at a huge expense to receive a comparable intervention.
+We are excited to know that this means that niche eating disorder treatment is now available in the lounge rooms of many people who would otherwise have to travel long distances at a huge expense to receive a comparable intervention.

-When working with people in regional and remote areas we have some criteria to ensure medical safety, including local medical monitoring and an expectation of weekly treatment sessions.
+When working with people in regional and remote areas we have some criteria to ensure medical safety, including local medical monitoring and an expectation of weekly E-therapy treatment sessions.
 This enables us to partner with local doctors to educate them about eating disorders.